History of Art and Architecture

 In Spring 2026, she will join the Brown University Cogut Institute for the Humanities as a Faculty Fellow, and this award will support her research on the art and archaeology of ancient Rome.

-Professor Rodríguez gave a number of talks this year, including on October 24th at the Joukowsky Institute for Archaeology and the Ancient World's series “Fellows in Focus.”
-Her lecture was titled “Sacred Water, Votives, and Architecture in the Gallo-Roman Spring Sanctuary at Nîmes,”
+Professor Rodríguez gave a number of talks this year, including a talk on October 24th at the Joukowsky Institute for Archaeology and the Ancient World's series “Fellows in Focus” entitled “Sacred Water, Votives, and Architecture in the Gallo-Roman Spring Sanctuary at Nîmes,”

 On December 6th, Professor Rodríguez co-organized and participated in the Anita Glass Memorial Symposium, Futures of the Past: New Perspectives on the Arts of the Pre-Modern World.

-On April 5th, Gretel co-chaired another conference titled “Architectural Sculpture in the Ancient World: A Cross-Cultural View,” Brown University, Program in Early Cultures, with Meghan Rubenstein (Colorado College).
+On April 5th, Professor Rodríguez co-chaired another conference titled “Architectural Sculpture in the Ancient World: A Cross-Cultural View,” Brown University, Program in Early Cultures, with Meghan Rubenstein (Colorado College).
 The papers resulting from this symposium are now in preparation for an upcoming publication.

 On May 2-3: Rodríguez participated in the symposium “The Gilded Collector: Copies, Casts, Fabrications and the Formation of American Taste (c.
 1870-1940),” organized by the Classics Department and the Program in Early Cultures at Brown University.